Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Methodology

-Another option is to deploy our own probing.
-While it would be ideal to optimize probing for our purposes, our desire to see what happened before and as Covid-19 began in 2020 requires that we use existing datasets to perform the analysis.
-In addition, high-rate probing imposes a small but non-zero cost on the world's networks, motivating us to maximize reuse where possible.
+Another option is to deploy new, dedicated probing.
+We propose additional probing in \autoref{sec:alg_reconstruction} to improve coverage for some blocks.
+However, to see what happened when Covid-19 first spread in 2020 requires the use of data taken at that time.
+In addition, reuse avoids the small but non-zero cost that active probing places on the world's networks.
 Reuse also avoids duplication of existing opt-out mechanisms and abuse handling, a noticeable operational cost of sustained probing.